Interview Query

 3. Provide Clear Recommendations

-Finally, you want package your analysis and provide recommendations for the business.
+Finally, you want to package your analysis and provide recommendations for the business.
 This is your chance to show off your business and product sense.
 Here are some example insights from the given dataset:

 • Operational Efficiency - Identify the longest wait times in the delivery chain.
 This insight helps identify potential breakdowns in the delivery chain.
 How can you use this information to reduce delivery times?